aleksandr-novikov/react-context-storage/README.md

 };

 /*
-Wraps Consumer component with Storage
+Wraps Consumer component with Storage.
 */
 const ConsumerWithStorage = withStorage(storageName)(Consumer);

 /*
-Parent component that will be wrapped with Storage Provider */ const App = () => (
+Parent component that will be wrapped with Storage Provider.
+*/
+const App = () => (
   <>